leske42/CPP09/README.md

 ### Why do the number of comparisons matter?

 This is one question that gets asked very frequently during evaluations.
 When sorting a container of int, merge insertion sort is definitely not the fastest way to do it.
 This method is optimized for the least amount of comparisons, not time complexity.
-Why would any sort be optimized this way?
+But why would any sort be optimized this way?

 The point of optimization is always to save resources.
 Let's say we are not sorting a container of int, but some arbitrary data type `T`, from which any two elements are very expensive to compare.
 For example, such `T` can be a one-gigabyte string (`strcmp` iterating through 1,073,741,824 characters, anyone?), or a huge object/struct loaded with all kinds of data.
 If comparisons are expensive and eating up resources (like time), you want to make as few of them as possible.
 It is indeed does not make much sense to choose merge insertion sort when `T` is a simple int, but the point of the exercise is not creating a practical use case, but understanding the algorithm.